Our Weekend Mass Schedule: Saturday 5:30 pm, Sunday 7:30 am, 9:30 am, or 11:30 am.

 In the Mass, Catholics believe Christ is fully present and embodied in many ways:

-Get There: Try to arrive about 10 minutes or so before the start of the Mass.
+Get There: Try to arrive about 10 minutes or so before the start of the Mass and 30 minutes before Christmas or Easter Mass.
 This allows you plenty of time to greet others and it gives you some time to center yourself and meditate.
 Think of it like a birthday dinner for a good friend: you wouldn’t want to walk right in when the dinner starts.
 You’d want to come by early, wish your friend a happy birthday, and then chat with your other friends at the party before dinner starts.

 Holy Water: The Baptismal Font is located near the entrance.
 Catholics dip their fingers in the water and make a sign of the cross – “In the name of the Father, and of the Son, and of the Holy Spirit.”
 The water reminds them of the sacrament of Baptism and unites them with Christ, who said “all you who are thirsty, come to the water.”
 The water is called “holy” simply because it is blessed.

 Not only is your participation vital to making all of that happen, but it also will make your experience of the Mass much more exciting.
-There is a guide in the front of the song book that explains what is happening, what to say, when to sit and so much more.
+There is a booklet on the table as you enter with a guide that explains the service and has some of the responses for the service.
+On the reverse side of this guide is an introduction to Catholicism including “What’s inside a Catholic Church,” gestures you may see, the sacraments, and much more.
+There is also a guide in the front of the song book that explains what is happening, what to say, when to sit/stand/kneel and much more.

 Mass Manners: Mass is like any social event…. unless you expect a call from God, it’s a good idea to keep the cell phones turned off (or set to vibrate if you have an emergency situation).
 At OLN some dress formally, some more casual.
 All are welcome!